 The Museum of Science is fully committed to Equal Employment Opportunity and to attracting, retaining, developing and promoting the most qualified employees without regard to their race, gender, gender identity or expression, color, religion, sexual orientation, national origin, age, physical or mental disability, citizenship status, veteran status, or any other characteristic prohibited by federal, state, or local law.
 We are dedicated to providing a work environment free from discrimination and harassment, and where employees are treated with respect and dignity.

 The Museum of Science accepts applications from college-level freshmen, sophomores, juniors, and seniors, as well as graduate students.
 We also accept applications from recent graduates and people making a career change.

 High school students are eligible to apply for the listed internships, but only after completing 50 hours of volunteer work at the Museum.
 If you have not completed the volunteer requirement, consider our summer youth volunteer program.
 Visit the volunteer page for further information.
 If you have completed 50 hours, then discuss additional internship opportunities for high school students with your volunteer supervisor or the internship program coordinator.

 We offer paid and unpaid positions, depending on the internship, as specified in each position description.
 Any internship can be done for course credit, as long as your educational institution allows it.

 Please be sure to read over each position description carefully, as each has specific responsibilities and qualifications.

 Summer internships (May/June — August) are advertised starting in mid-February.
 Fall internships (September — December) are advertised starting in mid-July.
-Spring internships (January/February — May/June) are advertised starting in mid-November.
+Winter/Spring internships (January/February — May/June) are advertised starting in mid-November.
 Please check the listings below for positions currently accepting applications.

 Most internships run three to four months over the course of one semester.